Google launches Android P beta

 Beta or developer preview, the same rules apply.
 This is an early look at the next version of Android, which is referred to as Android P until Google picks a name starting with that letter.

-Developers are asked to play with these builds early, so they can explore new features and APIs for apps, test for compatibility, and give feedback.
+Developers are asked to play with these builds early so they can explore new features and APIs for apps, test for compatibility, and give feedback.
 Consumers can try out the new capabilities and functionalities now too, while Google gauges how the changes are received.

-The first Android P developer preview brought a slew of new functionality: built-in support for display cutouts (read: notches), a tweaked Quick Settings panel, notification drawer with rounded corners, messages in notifications when replying inline, smart replies in notifications, a consistent UI for fingerprint authentication, and privacy enhancements to limit what apps can do in the background.
+The first Android P developer preview brought a slew of new functionality: built-in support for display cutouts (read: notches), a tweaked Quick Settings panel, a notification drawer with rounded corners, messages in notifications when replying inline, smart replies in notifications, a consistent UI for fingerprint authentication, and privacy enhancements to limit what apps can do in the background.

 The preview schedule is as follows: